What are Emulsifiers and Solubilizers?

 Simply put, an emulsion is the suspension of one liquid in another liquid.
-There are more technical definitions to be sure but to explain what an emulsifier does, let’s stick with this simple definition.
-Lotions, cremes, and conditioners are all examples of emulsions.
-In these examples, tiny, tiny droplets of oil are suspended in water.
+There are more technical definitions, but to explain what an emulsifier does, let’s stick with this simple explanation.
+Lotions, creams, and conditioners are all examples of emulsions.
+In these examples tiny droplets of oil are suspended in water.
 If you were to take a bottle and fill it 1/2 full of water and then fill the rest with oil, you would quickly notice the two don’t mix.
 However, if you shake the bottle like crazy, suddenly you see a cloudy mixture form for just a couple of seconds before the oil and water quickly sort themselves and separate again.

 When something is soluble it means it is able to be dissolved in water.
 For example, sugar is soluble in water.
 When you add sugar to water and stir, it quickly dissolves and you end up with a sweet glass of water.
-Solubilizers as they relate to making cosmetics, help to make otherwise insoluble liquids soluble in water.
+Solubilizers, as they relate to making cosmetics, help to make otherwise insoluble liquids soluble in water.
 For example, if you wanted to make a body spray with essential oils, you could simply add essential oils to your spray, but you would have to vigorously shake your spray before use.
-Just like the example above, oil and water still don’t mix, so you need a solubilizer to help keep the essential oils and water together.
-This is not the same process as an emulsion because we want the oil to be soluble in water.
-Enter solubilizers!
-In this example, you would mix your essential oils with a solubilizer before adding to your spray.
-This would prevent you having to shake before each use.
-Examples of solubilizers include Polysorbates, Safflower Oleosomes, and Propanediol.
-Not to be too confusing, but often an emulsifier can also be a solubilizer depending on how it’s used in each formula.
+This is why we highlighted how Acacia Gum is a great solubilizer for this purpose in this easy Perfume Spray Video.